 There are about four different types of dethatchers on the market.
 Let's discuss them below.

-i.
-Power Rake
+I. Power Rake

 A power rake is a motorized dethatcher that is designed for small lawns.
-They look like lawn mowers and contain motors that run the tines to dig or loosen thatch, moss, or weeds.
+They look like lawnmowers and contain motors that run the tines to dig or loosen thatch, moss, or weeds.

 Most motorized lawn dethatching rakes are electric and therefore come with extension cords for connecting to an outdoor power supply.